 For instance, OSHA has various regulations on scaffolding, stairways, fall protection and ladders, including covering floor holes, keeping scaffolds at least 10 feet from electric power lines and following load limits when on ladders.

-What is the Value of My Construction Accident Case?
+What is the Value of My Construction Accident Injury Case?

 The award amount you may be eligible to receive is dependent on your injuries, medical treatment and expected recovery date, among other factors.